fmvaldezg/storytelling_maplibre_workshop/content/prerequisites.md

 When prompted, be sure to select `Continue for free` on the type of account.

 ![screenshot of the type selection](/img/gitfree.png)

+Step 4
+{: .label .label-step}

+You will receive an email with an activation code.
+Input the code when asked to in the GitHub webpage.

 You are now ready to create your first repository.